kas-gui/easy-cast/README.md

 all builds.
 Some additional feature flags are available for finer-grained control (see `Cargo.toml`).

+### Performance

+Performance is "good enough that it hasn't been a concern".

+In debug builds and when `always_assert` is enabled, the priority is testing but overhead should be small.

+In release builds without `always_assert`, `conv*` methods should reduce to `x as T` (with necessary additions for rounding).

 ### no_std support

 When the crate's default features are disabled (and `std` is not enabled)